Cameron Duddy: Musician/songwriter

 Duddy is one of the founding members of the country music trio Midland.
 Formed in 2016 in Dripping Springs, Texas, it consists of Mark Wystrach (lead vocals), himself as bass guitarist and background vocalist, and Jess Carson (electric guitar, background vocals).
-Through Big Machine Records, the band has released a self-titled EP and a studio album, On the Rocks, which has accounted for three charted singles on the Billboard country music charts: "Drinkin' Problem", "Make a Little", and "Burn Out".
-Midland's musical styles and images are defined by neotraditional country and country rock influences.
+Midland's musical styles are defined by neotraditional country influences.
+Through Big Machine Records, Midland has released four full-length LPs; the first, On The Rocks, achieved gold status and produced their triple-platinum hit, "Drinkin Problem", as well as a platinum hit, "Burn Out".
+The album earned them two Grammy nominations and several CMA, ACM and CMT nominations as well as a win for ‘Best New Group’ at the ACM Awards.
+The band most recently released their fourth album, titled The Last Resort: Greetings From, leading Midland on a world tour with several sold out performances in Australia, Europe, and the US.

+Film director

+In June 2025, Duddy was announced to make his feature-length debut with Cowboy, based on a story he wrote with Midland member Carson.
+Wystrach will also appear in the film, alongside Ben Foster, Rudy Pankow, Gabriel Basso, Taylor Lewan, Laysla De Oliveira, and Simon Rex.

 Personal life

 Duddy is the son of cinematographer Christopher Duddy and Renee Axotis.
-He is the stepson of actress Joely Fisher, and stepgrandson of actress Connie Stevens.
+He is the stepson of actress Joely Fisher, and also stepgrandson of actress Connie Stevens.

 He is married to photographer Harper Smith.
-They have a son, Kitt and daughter, Billie.
+They have a son and a daughter.